Axway/unified-catalog-migration/README.md

 2. Update your agents
 3. Migrate your content

-But before you start with the migration, we recommed you get yourself familiarized with the Amplify Enterpise Marketplacem.
+But before you start with the migration, we recommed you get yourself familiarized with the Amplify Enterpise Marketplace.
 Please take a moment to watch our Enterpise Marketplace intro tutorial at https://university.axway.com/learn/courses/11665/introduction-to-amplify-enterprise-marketplace.
 You can also access our documentation at https://docs.axway.com/bundle/amplify-central/page/docs/index.html.